In the Cart: Plot

 Maria Vasilyevna, a schoolmistress, returns to her village from the town where she'd been collecting her meager salary (21 rubles, although local folks consider her grossly overpaid: "5 rubles would be more than enough").
 The road is as muddy, difficult and seemingly endless as her 13 years in this horrible place have been.
 At one point, while crossing the river, the cart all but overturns, and she gets knee-deep in icy water.
-At another she stops for tea in a local tavern full of drunken lout, some of them outright abusive.
+At another she stops for tea in a local tavern full of drunken louts, some of them outright abusive.

 She meets the local landlord Khanov, once good-looking, but now a miserable, dreary man and, apparently, already an alcoholic.
 She imagines him to be a kindred spirit, but could they ever become partners?
 No, she has to admit: this horrible life has killed in her all attractiveness, almost stripped her of femininity.
 In a haze, she tries to remember details of her earlier life, but almost all of it has been erased by the years of hard, thankless and, in the end, meaningless labour.
 At a railway barrier, watching the train passing by, she sees in it a woman who looks very much like her late mother.

 She bursts into tears, then Khanov again drives up, and suddenly, seeing him she imagines "...happiness such as she had never had".
 She smiles to him as an equal and a friend, and it seems to her that "...her happiness, her triumph, [is] glowing in the sky and on all sides, in the windows and on the trees.
 Her father and mother had never died, she had never been a schoolmistress, it was a long, tedious, strange dream, and now she had awakened..."
 He invites her up into his cart in a nonchalant, almost dismissive way, and... the vision disappears.
 Again she is alone in the world of hopelessness.